Clint Capela NBA Preview vs. the Raptors

-Clint Capela's Atlanta Hawks take on the Toronto Raptors at 7:30 PM ET on Wednesday.
+Clint Capela and the Atlanta Hawks face the Toronto Raptors at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.